data-miner00/starker-regen/README.md

 ### Prerequisites

-The list of tools that is used when development.
+The list of tools that are used when development.

 - npm
   ```sh